shiyis/shiyis/README.md

 - 👋🏻 Hi, I’m Shiyi.
-- 📊 I’m interested in sociology, linguistics, and data related technologies.
+- 📊 I’m interested in linguistics and data related technologies.
 - 🌱 I’m also learning different cloud platforms (mainly focused on AWS and GCP).
 - 📧 Questions?
 Write me an email at shiyis@brandeis.edu.